Sam gives his hot takes on some of the better music stories of 2017 so far, in what has been a jam-packed year for music news.

 Fyre Festival failure

 The award for funniest music story of the year has to go to the fuck up that was the Fyre Festival.
 The fact that so many people fell for this con job is as amazing as how the promoter thought he could get away with it.
 Hosting a luxurious music festival on a Bahamian Island sounds like a great idea, but at least make sure you are financially credible, know what you’re doing and have all the necessary infrastructure and provisions there for when festival goers arrive.
-Since the festival crashed without lifting off, we have since found out that organiser Billy McFarland is a bit of a tosser who had a history of under delivering on similar ventures as Fyre Festival, and is now facing a $100 million lawsuit for wire fraud.
+Since the festival crashed without lifting off, we have since found out that organiser Billy McFarland is a bit of a tosser who had a history of under-delivering on similar ventures as Fyre Festival, and is now facing a $100 million lawsuit for wire fraud.
 The funniest aspect of this whole shambles is that McFarland still seems to think that the festival will be back next year and that people will want to come, with sign up offers apparently already taking place.
 McFarland is either completely stupid, deluded or both if he thinks there is any chance of this festival ever going ahead again.
-Enjoy the courts Billy.
+Enjoy the courts, Billy.

 Grime4Corbyn lights up the UK election

 This year has seen the best and yet most unlikely politico-music social media campaign of all time.
 Grime4Corbyn took the UK election by storm and in the process made Labour leader Jeremy Corbyn a new hero of the grime scene.
-The campaign was a youth vote registration drive where people could sign up to vote and get the chance to win tickets to secret grime concerts.
-The idea sounds simple enough, but went far further than probably was intended, with memes of Corbyn depicted with grime references flooding social media, and the man himself meeting with grime artist JME.
-Post-election Corbyn then went on to become the main star at Gastonbury, speaking on the Pyramid stage, while the chant “Oh Jeremy Corbyn,” sung to the tune of the White Stripes “Seven Nation Army” has been heard at festivals and sports matches throughout the UK summer.
+The campaign was a youth voter registration drive where people could sign up to vote and get the chance to win tickets to secret grime concerts.
+The idea sounds simple enough but went far further than probably was intended, with memes of Corbyn depicted with grime references flooding social media, and the man himself meeting with grime artist JME.
+Post-election Corbyn then went on to become the main star at Glastonbury, speaking on the Pyramid stage, while the chant “Oh Jeremy Corbyn,” sung to the tune of the White Stripes “Seven Nation Army” has been heard at festivals and sports matches throughout the UK summer.

 Lorde goes to number one

-New Zealand pop queen Lorde created history in June, with her second album “Melodrama”going to number one on the Billboard 200 chart.
+New Zealand pop queen Lorde created history in June, with her second album “Melodrama” going to number one on the Billboard 200 chart.
 This was significant because with this she became the first New Zealand artist to achieve this feat.
-Previous attempts by New Zealand artists to reach the top album-wise in the States have come close, but fallen at the last hurdle.
-Lorde herself cracked the top five with her debut “Pure Heroin” going to number 3, while comedy duo Flight of the Conchords also went to number three state-side with the soundtrack to their well loved television series.
-Lorde’s success internationally has not been in isolation however, with a clutch of other Kiwi musicians also attracting attention overseas this year.
+Previous attempts by New Zealand artists to reach the top album-wise in the States have come close but fallen at the last hurdle.
+Lorde herself cracked the top five with her debut “Pure Heroin” going to number 3, while comedy duo Flight of the Conchords also went to number three state-side with the soundtrack to their well-loved television series.
+Lorde’s success internationally has not been in isolation, however, with a clutch of other Kiwi musicians also attracting attention overseas this year.
 Just some of the other amazing musicians generating their own success internationally in 2017 have included Aldous Harding, Nadia Read, Fazerdaze and Kane Strang.

 Migos vs Joe Budden

-Beef has always been around in hip hop.
-However, it doesn’t always manifest itself in such unusual and spectacular ways as what happened at the BET awards red carpet with Migos and Joe Budden.
+Beef has always been around in hip-hop.
+However, it doesn’t always manifest itself in such unusual and spectacular ways as what happened at the BET Awards red carpet with Migos and Joe Budden.
 The altercation took place during an interview with Complex News when an irritated Budden got up and stormed out of an interview with the rap trio.
 This led to the two going head-to-head in a heated exchange caught on camera, with a member of Migos entourage shown trying to shove Budden.
 The incident was sparked when Budden’s Complex co-host Akademiks could not hear the answer to a question from Migos about group member Takeoff’s role in the trio’s hit “Bad and Boujee”, leading him to repeat himself three times much to the frustration of Budden.
 Migos were then involved later on in a brawl with Chris Brown and his entourage in the car park.
 Only the BET’s could provide this sort of entertainment.